This much we know about the US Navy collision

 - The USS Fitzgerald collided with a freighter off Japan early Saturday

-- Seven US sailors are missing and the cause is unknown
+- Seven US sailors were killed

 CNN national security analyst John Kirby is a retired rear admiral in the US Navy who was a spokesman for both the State and Defense Departments in the Obama administration.
 The views expressed in this commentary are his own.